-Display Advertising: A website that generates a large amount of traffic from Display ads is spending advertising budgets to increase brand awareness or target relevant audiences for specific products.
+Display Advertising: A website that generates a large amount of traffic from Display ads is spending advertising budgets on increasing brand awareness or targeting relevant audiences for specific products.

-If you want to identify the best way for your client to optimize their search engine strategies for example, we can use the ‘organic search’ channel to highlight keyword opportunities that your client is currently losing traffic for.
-Click here to learn more about Search keywords.
+If you want to identify the best way for your client to optimize their search engine strategies, for example, we can use the 'organic search' channel to highlight keyword opportunities that your client is currently losing traffic for.

 From the left menu, select Website Technologies.
 It's a great way to see what technologies are already embedded on a website.
 Use this to find the following insights:

 Whether they are already working with your competitors